top of page

 🎉 The Socialite

-You made sure everyone felt like they belonged.
-You planned the hangouts.
-You bridged the cliques.
+You ensured everyone felt like they belonged.
+You planned the hangouts and bridged the cliques.
 Your legacy is the emotional glue that kept the team together.

 👶 The Rookie